Tips for Daily Living

 Bed to Wheelchair Transfer

 Some survivors may need assistance with transfers.
-This video might be especially helpful for caregiver or family.
+This video might be especially helpful for caregivers or family.

 Assistive Technology